flyywh/CVPR-2020-Self-Rain-Removal/README.md

 }
 ```
 <img src="teaser/teaser_SLDNet.png" >
+## Prerequisites
+- Linux or macOS
+- Python 3
+- NVIDIA GPU + CUDA cuDNN
+- PyTorch 0.4

-## Installation:
+## Installation

-1. Clone this repo
+1. Clone this repo;
-2. Install PyTorch and dependencies from http://pytorch.org
+2. Install PyTorch and dependencies from http://pytorch.org;

-（**Note**: the code is suitable for PyTorch 0.4.0）
+3. Download FLowNet V2.0 from .
+Put the file FlowNet2_checkpoint.pth.tar into SLDNet_code/pretrained_models;
+4. Download NTURain Dataset (Only including b1_Rain) from .
+For other sequences, please download them from .
+Unzip NTURain.zip and put the file into data_NTU/train/ and data_NTU/test/

+## Train

+## Test

 ## Contact